johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

 - Partial $m$-ovoids of polar spaces and Ramsey numbers, with Anurag Bishnoi and Ferdinand Ihringer.
-- Groups of Lie type acting on finite generalised quadrangles, with Vishnuram Arumugam and Michael Giudici
 - The synchronisation hierarchy for coherent configurations, with Jesse Lansdown.
 - Euclidean geometry is incidence geometry, with Tim Penttila.